 - Pain and Suffering: Compensation for physical pain experienced during and after the accident.

-- Mental and Emotional Trauma: Coverage for the psychological impact, such as anxiety, depression, or PTSD that can arise from the accident.
+- Mental and Emotional Trauma: Coverage for the psychological impact, such as anxiety, depression, or PTSD, that can arise from the accident.

 - Scarring and Disfigurement: Recognizes the lasting impact of visible injuries on a victim’s self-esteem, relationships, and overall quality of life.